Dr. Mary Aiken

 Her recent book, The Cyber Effect has been translated into Chinese and Japanese, widely reviewed and selected by The Times as a 2016 ‘book of the year’ in the Thought Category, and ‘best science pick’ by Nature, the preeminent scientific Journal.

-The Cyber Effect: A Pioneering Cyberpsychologist Explains How Human Behavior Changes Online, A ground-breaking exploration of how cyberspace is changing the way we
+The Cyber Effect: A Pioneering Cyberpsychologist Explains How Human Behavior Changes Online, A ground-breaking exploration of how cyberspace is changing the way we think, feel and behave.

 “Just as Rachel Carson launched the modern environmental movement with her Silent Spring, Mary Aiken delivers a deeply disturbing, utterly penetrating and urgently timely investigation into the perils of the largest unregulated social experiment of our time.”